 Econometrics is the mathematical approach or description of economic problems.
 Econometricians try to solve these by means of mathematical methods and models.
 These are not only macroeconomic models, but economic problems are more diverse.
 Econometricians also work in logistics, for example in distribution, stock control or decision making problems.
 Other areas of interest for econometricians are marketing research agencies, insurance companies, strategic consultants, actuarial advisors, pension funds and banks.

-Quantitative Finance and Actuarial Sciences (QF/AS)
+- Quantitative Finance and Actuarial Science (QF/AS)

 The central issue in the Master QF/AS is risk management.
 Investors use risk management techniques to trade-off risk and return.
 Insurance companies use risk management to limit the risks when determining the premiums.